Please select the following:

 Why am I here?

 But do these questions constantly pop up in your head?

 By self-doubting yourself.
-The Journal of Behavioral Science states that nearly 70 % of the people suffer from Imposter Syndrome.
-Getting affected by imposter Syndrome does not mean you embrace it in your routine.
+The Journal of Behavioral Science states that nearly 70 % of people suffer from Impostor Syndrome.
+Getting affected by impostor Syndrome does not mean you embrace it in your routine.
 You can handle it.
 You just need to know the right method to deal with it.

 ● Know your worth.
 You are good at accomplishing one task.
 Continue doing the same.
 Experiment with something else only when you feel you are ready to move ahead.
 Remember, you are born with a quality.
 You are hired for a job for the qualities you possess.
 Explore them and work according to them.
 Take pride in yourself.
 Your work will speak the rest for you.

 ●Talk it out.
 Impostor Syndrome is not a taboo.
 You can talk about it with your friends.
 Don’t look at them as your foes.
 They are your friends, always happy to lend a helping hand when you need it.
 Their suggestions are a boon for you.